luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 11. Re-mount root read-write
 12. Now root is ready, start the normal boot

 In fact, Grub loading Kernel image and inital RAM disk is not via the file system interface ([VFS](http://en.wikipedia.org/wiki/Virtual_file_system)), Grub read hard disk directly but follow the file system format.

 This process is called **Grub stage1.5**.
 You could find many file under _/boot/grub_ directory end with _1_5_, like _e2fs_stage1_5_, _fat_stage1_5_ etc.
 If there is no corresponding 1.5 stage file for you _/boot_ paritition file system, you couldn't load kernel to start system.

-I think [btrfs](https://btrfs.wiki.kernel.org/) is a better choice, but currently btrfs is still in development.
+I think [btrfs](https://btrfs.wiki.kernel.org/) is a better choice than LVM, but currently btrfs is still in development.

 ### Create partition
 Create a separate partition to mount _/boot_